 Technical analysis

-When you grant a user Full Access to a shared mailbox via the Exchange admin centre or Add-MailboxPermission, Exchange Online writes the assignee's identity into a property on the shared mailbox called msExchDelegateListLink.
-On the next Outlook restart, the user's Outlook profile (using Autodiscover) reads that property, discovers the additional mailbox, and adds it to the navigation pane automatically.
+When you grant a user Full Access to a shared mailbox via the admin centre or Add-MailboxPermission, Exchange Online writes the assignee's identity into a property on the shared mailbox called msExchDelegateListLink.
+The next time Outlook starts and walks its Autodiscover flow, it sees that property, recognises that this user has an additional mailbox to render, and adds it to the navigation pane on its own.
 No user action required.
+Happy path.

-The last one — group-based permission grants don't auto-map — is by far the most common cause that the standard checklist misses.
-If the security team has built a clean RBAC model where "Sales team → can access Sales shared mailbox", auto-mapping doesn't apply, and every user has to add the mailbox manually.
-That isn't a bug; it's a documented behavior.
+The last one is by far the most common cause the standard checklist misses.
+If the security team has built a clean RBAC model where "Sales team → can access Sales shared mailbox," auto-mapping doesn't apply, and every member has to add the mailbox manually.
+That's documented behaviour, not a bug, but it's not the answer people are expecting.

 The five-step diagnostic